onosproject/sdran-in-a-box/README.md

 In this case, we can manually delete atomix with the command `make reset-atomix`, and then resume to deploy RiaB.

 ### Other issues?
+Mostly, the redeployment by using `make reset-test and make [option]` resolves most issues.
-Please contact ONF SD-RAN team, if you see any issue.
+However, please report it to ONF SD-RAN team, if you see any issue.
 Any issue report from users is very welcome.